grojasv/tachado/PROJECT_PLAN.md

 ---

 **Current Status**: 🎉 All core phases (1-7) completed!
-Tachado is now a fully functional, production-ready PWA with real-time sync, native-like experience, and live deployment.
+Tachado is now live at https://tachado.netlify.app - a fully functional, production-ready PWA with real-time sync, native-like experience, and automatic deployments.
 Ready for Phase 8: Final Enhancements for professional polish.